pamgluss/wereonlyalittlelost_blog/content/about/_index.md

 layout: section
 description: "Hi!
 I'm Pam!"
 ---
-My name is Pam, and I'm an engineer based out of Austin, TX.
+My name is Pam, and I'm an engineer based out of San Francisco, California.

 I started this blog way back in 2016 [on Tumblr](https://wereonlyalittlelost.tumblr.com/) when I did my cross country road trip from Rochester, NY to San Francisco, CA. Back then it was to let my parents know I was alive, now I continue the blog for all my trips and treks...